 How to make?

-- While this paste is getting cooked, blend the tomatoes coarsely ( and not like a thin puree, just a pulse or two should do ) and keep them aside.
-When the paste in the pan gets cooked, it will start leaving the oil aside. ( yes, it does really happen if you remain patient for like 4-5 minutes and keep stirring the paste frequently on low-medium flame )
+- While this paste is getting cooked, blend the tomatoes coarsely in the same jar (do not puree, just a pulse or two should do) and keep them aside.
+When the paste in the pan gets cooked, it should start leaving the oil aside.
+(This takes roughly 7-8 minutes to happen and depends greatly on the amount of oil used.
+More the oil, quicker it separates)

 - Now add the tomato puree, and throw in spices – salt, red chili powder, coriander powder and turmeric.
-Mix everything well together and cover it, cook for next 8-10 minutes.
-The paste at the end will be slightly darker in colour ( not red ) and almost half in quantity.
-Turn the flame to THE LOWEST ( this is important !! )
+Mix everything well together and cover it, cook for next 5-7 minutes.
+The paste at the end will be slightly darker in colour and almost half in quantity.
+Turn the flame to THE LOWEST (this is important!!)

 - Now the critical part – whisk the yoghurt lightly and add a pinch of sugar in it, mix well.
 Add it gradually to the paste in the pan, in 2-3 batches, stirring and mixing it well to the paste.
-Once its all mixed well, cover the pan again and cook for further 5-6 minutes on low flame.
+Then cover the pan again and cook for further 5-6 minutes on low flame stirring every few seconds.
 At the end, you will see that the yoghurt is almost disappeared and the paste’s colour has turned dark again.

-- Then add green peas, paneer cubes and water, mix well.
-Turn the flame to medium and cover the pan.
-Cook for next 7-8 minutes until it comes to a boil, turn the flame to low, add milk gradually and simmer it ( uncovered ) for next 8-10 minutes.
-Milk would be evaporated soon, and you will get a thick gravy towards the end of these 10 minutes, if not, cook further for 2 more minutes.
+- Then turn the flame to low, add paneer cubes and milk and simmer it (uncovered) for the next 8-10 minutes.
+Milk would be evaporated soon, and you will get a thick gravy towards the end of these 10 minutes, if not, cook further for a few more minutes to achieve your preferred consistency.

 - Garnish with fresh coriander leaves, just before serving.